-Applying newly developed spatial analysis method to help reduce flood risk in east Leeds
+Applying newly developed spatial analysis method to help reduce flood risk in Leeds

-This project helps urban flood risk managers by allowing them to visualise the sources of flood risk (where flood water comes from) and not just the hazard itself (where the water ends up).
+This project helps urban flood risk managers by allowing them to identify the sources of flood risk (where flood water comes from) and not just the hazard itself (where the water ends up).

-Our tool helps us to explore whether existing or new urban infrastructure can play more than one role? i.e. be ‘interoperable’?
-Can a road by used to divert flood water?
-Can an open green space store it temporarily?
+For example, can a road be used to divert flood water? can an open green space store it temporarily?

 Leeds City Council